What is direct patient care and why did Dr. Kittridge choose a direct care model?

-This is a non-traditional practice model that Dr. Kittridge is passionate about and feels will inspire strong doctor-patient relationships.
+This is a modern practice model that Dr. Kittridge is passionate about and feels will inspire strong doctor-patient relationships.
 At Kittridge Dermatology, Dr. Kittridge blocks out the bureaucracy that has clouded medical care by opting out of Medicare and discontinuing contracts with private insurance companies.

 A direct care model is simple.
 It is no more complicated than eating at your favorite restaurant.
 You stop in, get service and you pay for it.
-Direct physician care practices operate much the same way.
+Direct patient care practices operate much the same way.
 No hidden fees, no surprise bills, no co-pays or insurance cards.
 Just straightforward medical care when you need it.
 This is NOT a concierge model.
 There is NO membership fee.

 Direct care models are free-market based.
 In a free market, no one forces people to buy a product nor does it tell consumers where to buy it or how they must use it.
 Why should it be different with healthcare?
 And yet it is in the traditional medical model.
 BUT, not in a direct care model…